 12. Find out how and when e-mail accounts are assigned and whether there is a school Portal or announcement system.
 Some students got email accounts when they applied to the college, others need to set one up now.

 15. Find the college calendar and mark important dates.
-You may want to make Family Weekend hotel reservations right away.
+You may want to make plans for moving day and Family Weekend right away.

 16. If your student will need any special services – disability services, food accommodations, special housing – this is a good time for your student to communicate with school personnel.
 It will be busier further along in the summer.